dendar/dsc-phase-2-project/README.md

 Model 2 has an r-squared value of 0.814, indicating that it can account for about 80% of the variability of the sales price as opposed to 49% of model 1.
 The p value of the independent variables also included in model 1 are again lower than 0.05.
-Interestingly, when looking at the different zipcodes, I can see that while the majority of the zipcodes p values are lower than 0.05, some zipcodes (98002, 98003, 98023, 98032 and 98092) are not and therefore we have to accept the null hypothesis for these particular zipcodes.
+Interestingly, when looking at the different zip codes, I can see that while the majority of the zip codes p values are lower than 0.05, some zip codes (98002, 98003, 98023, 98032 and 98092) are not and therefore we have to accept the null hypothesis for these particular zip codes.

 <img src="Pictures/QQ_model2.png" width=50%>

 This model also moderatly meets the normal distribution of the residues and to some extent also meets the homoscedasticity assumption.
 Thus, overall it seems that is it a decent model to predict the sales price.
 Now it's time to test if model 2 is in fact able to accuratly predict the sales price of a house in Kings County.
 To test if model 2 is a good predictor, I used 75% of the data to train the model and the remaining 25% to test the model.
 The mean squared error train is 1.23e-09  while the mean squared error test is 1.11e-8.
-The r squared train is 0.81 and the r squared test is 0.82.
+The r squared train is 0.81 and the r squared test i 0.82.
 Both of these values are similar, which suggests that the model will perform similarly on different data.